neovasudeva/Snake-Detector/README.md

 I separated the application into logical partitions (frontend, backend, api, database) and had each service communicate with each other over REST endpoints.

-The API service is supposed to serve as the API gateway (because NGINX Plus and AWS Lambda is not free).
+The API service is supposed to serve as the API gateway (because NGINX Plus and AWS Lambda are not free).
 I was going to make it non-blocking, but because Python has only recently supported asynchronous I/O (aiohttp) and is constantly changing it with every new version of Python, I decided to wait until it settles.